vmware-archive/sunspot_matchers/README.markdown

 `Post.should have_searchable_field(:name)`

+You can also use the shorthand syntax:

+    describe User do
+      it { should have_searchable_field(:name) }
+    end

 ## have_search_params

 This is where the bulk of the functionality lies.
 There are seven types of search matches you can perform: `keywords` or `fulltext`,